cloudflare/cloudflare-docs/content/cloudflare-one/insights/logs/gateway-logs/_index.md

 ### Enhanced file detection

 Enhanced file detection is an optional feature to extract more file information from HTTP traffic.
-When enabled, Gateway will read file information from the HTTP body rather than the HTTP headers to provide greater accuracy and reliability.
+When turned on, Gateway will read file information from the HTTP body rather than the HTTP headers to provide greater accuracy and reliability.
 This feature may have a minor impact on performance for file-heavy organizations.

 To turn on enhanced file detection: